 Section 1231.
 Open Nondiscriminatory Access.
-FERC would be authorized, by rule or order, to require unregulated transmitting utilities (power marketing administrations, state entities, and rural electric cooperatives) to charge rates comparable to what they charge themselves and would require that the terms and conditions of the sales are comparable to those required of other utilities.
-Exemptions are established for utilities selling less than 4 million megawatt-hours of electricity per year, for distribution utilities, and for utilities that own or operate transmission facilities that are not necessary to facilitate a nationwide interconnected transmission system.
+FERC would be authorized to require, by rule or order, unregulated transmitting utilities (power marketing administrations, state entities, and rural electric cooperatives) to charge rates comparable to what they charge themselves and require that the terms and conditions of the sales be comparable to those required of other utilities.
+Currently under the Federal Power Act (Section 201(f)), federal power marketing administrations, state entities, and rural electric cooperatives are not subject to FERC's ratemaking.
+In §1231, exemptions are established for utilities selling less than 4 million megawatt-hours of electricity per year, for distribution utilities, and for utilities that own or operate transmission facilities that are not necessary to facilitate a nationwide interconnected transmission system.
 This exemption could be revoked to maintain transmission system reliability.
-FERC would not be authorized to order states or municipalities to take action under this section if such action would constitute a private use under section 141 of the Internal Revenue Code of 1986.
+FERC would not be authorized to order states or municipalities to take action under this section if such action would constitute a private use under Section 141 of the Internal Revenue Code of 1986.
 FERC may remand transmission rates to an unregulated transmitting utility if the rates do not comply with this section.
-FERC is not authorized to order an unregulated transmitting utility to join a Regional Transmission Organization or other FERC-approved independent transmission organization.
+FERC is not authorized to order an unregulated transmitting utility to join a Regional Transmission Organization or other FERCapproved independent transmission organization.
 This section is often referred to as "FERC-lite."
-Provisions on open access were included in both the House- and Senate-passed H.R.
-6, but the conference language differed.
-Termination of exemptions for reliability purposes does not appear in either the House- or Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.